-NIH – R01 “Genetic Transmission of Components of the Human Gut Microbiome,” joint with Dr. Ruth Ley, of the Max Planck Institute for Developmental Biology and Dr. Timothy Spector, of the Department of Genetic Epidemiology at King’s College, London and Dr. Ilana Brito, of the Meinig School of Biomedical Engineering at Cornell.
+NIH – R01 “Genetic Transmission of Components of the Human Gut Microbiome,” joint with Dr. Ruth Ley, of the Max Planck Institute for Developmental Biology, Dr. Timothy Spector, of the Department of Genetic Epidemiology at King’s College, London and Dr. Ilana Brito, of the Meinig School of Biomedical Engineering at Cornell.

 Despite the importance of both variation in the human genome and variation in the gut microbiome to human health, there is currently little knowledge connecting the two.
 But it is likely that variation in the human genome can result in differences in the composition of the gut microbiota with potential impact on disease outcomes.
 Results obtained from the proposed research will bridge this knowledge gap, and will ultimately be used to improve the lifestyles of individuals suffering from common diseases such as obesity and diabetes, and to develop preventative measures to mitigate the manifestation of disease.

 NIH – R01 “Heterochromatin and Satellite Repeat Sequence Variationin Natural Populations,“ joint with Dr. Daniel Barbash

 This project aims to apply novel bioinformatics approaches and experimental designs to quantitatively describe and to understand the process of turnover of heterochromatic satellite DNA sequences in the genome.
 Focusing on the genomes of Drosophila species, we will make use of analysis of both short repeated “words” or “kmers” and complex satellite structures in the genome sequences of inbred lines of diverse species and of mutation-accumulation lines.
 We will model satellite changes as a Gaussian process, and score their meiotic behavior by testing for departures from Mendelian segregation by genome sequencing of backcross progeny.